fedi-e2ee/public-key-directory-specification/Specification.md

     return base64url(crypto_sign(secret_key, payloadToSign))
 ```

-The `@context` strings are intended to provide domain separation.
+The `!pkd-context` strings are intended to provide domain separation.

 Raw hashes and signatures without any domain separation in the direct scope of this specification are considered a
 security vulnerability.